EvanKomp/aide/docs/component_specification.md

 - `mutatable` always False
 - `parent` overloaded to retrieve the parent from the database.
 - `children` overloaded to retrieve the children from the database.
-- `label` overloaded to set and retrieve from database and set.
+- `labels` overloaded to set and retrieve from database and set.
 Only mutable quantity of a DBVariant.
 - `from_variant(cls, variant: Variant, db: CampaignDatabase) -> DBVariant`: Construct a DBVariant from a Variant.
 Uses CampaignDatabase methods.
 If the variant is already in the database, return that, otherwise add it to the database and return that.

 ### `Mutation`